Daniel-Gong/daniel-gong.github.io/_pages/cv.md

   * amount: ¥60,000, equivalent to over $9,000

-Service and leadership
+Service and Leadership
 ======================
+* Leturer at "The Road to Academia" Studio, Tsinghua University
+  * May 2021 - now

-* President of Student Association for Science and Technology, School of Social Sciences, Tsinghua University May 2020 – May 2021
+* President of Student Association for Science and Technology, School of Social Sciences, Tsinghua University
+  * May 2020 – May 2021
-* Member of Undergraduate Curriculum Advisory Committee, Tsinghua University Mar 2020 – September 2020
+* Member of Undergraduate Curriculum Advisory Committee, Tsinghua University
+  * Mar 2020 – September 2020
-* Coordinator of the Love for Our Alma Mater Volunteer Activity, Tsinghua University Dec 2017 – Apr 2018
+* Coordinator of the _Love for Our Alma Mater_ Volunteer Activity, Tsinghua University
+  * Dec 2017 – Apr 2018